 If you, however, experience shortness of breath, difficulty breathing, and chest pain along with these symptoms, you should consult a doctor immediately as you may have pulmonary edema, or excess fluid in the lungs, that requires immediate treatment.

 In most cases, however, rather than being a disease on its own, edema is usually the symptom of another underlying medical condition.

 - Liver Cirrhosis, or hardening of the liver

 - Certain drugs and medications

-If water retention is left untreated, it can lead to rather uncomfortable complications such as:
+Water retention that is left untreated can lead to rather uncomfortable complications such as: